 A non-AP MLD advertises the support for EPP epoch group operations in (Re)Association Request frames by setting the Group EPP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE to 1.

-The non-AP MLD may include in an encrypted (Re)Association Request frame an EPP element indicating the parameters for the EPP group it requests to join.
-If no EPP element is included in the encrypted (Re)Association Request frame, the AP MLD assigns the CPE non-AP MLD to the default EPP group.
+The non-AP MLD that supports group EPP epoch operations shall(#2394) include in an encrypted (Re)Association Request frame an EPP element indicating the parameters for the EPP group it requests to join. (#2394)

 […rest of clause 10.71.2.2 does not change…]